Sterling Van Wagenen

 Sterling Gray Van Wagenen (born July 2, 1947) is an American film and stage producer, writer, director, and convicted sex offender.
-He is a co-founder of the Sundance Film Festival, and, in association with former brother-in-law Robert Redford, he was the founding executive director of the Sundance Institute.
+He is a co-founder of the Sundance Film Festival, and, in association with his former cousin-in-law Robert Redford, he was the founding executive director of the Sundance Institute.

 In 2019, Van Wagenen was convicted of child sexual abuse and sentenced to six years to life in prison.

 Career

 He has directed four feature films as well as several documentaries and television episodes, and has produced over fourteen feature films, documentaries, and television series, including the Academy Award winning The Trip to Bountiful, co-produced with Horton Foote and starring Geraldine Page and John Heard.
 He collaborated again with Foote on Convicts, starring Robert Duvall and James Earl Jones.

 In 1986, he and Foote were nominated for an Independent Spirit Award as producers of The Trip to Bountiful, and in 1987 they won a Wise Owl Award for the film.
 In 1992, he won a Crystal Heart Award as director of Alan and Naomi.
+Van Wagenen's cousin Lola was married to Redford from 1958 to 1985.
+After 1993, Sterling Van Wagenen had no official connection with the Sundance Film Festival or Sundance Institute.

 From 1999 to 2004, he served as Director of the School of Film and Digital Media at the University of Central Florida.
 He was later Producer-in-Residence and faculty member at the University of Utah.

 Van Wagenen was the director of three films that were used in rotation from 2013 though January 2019 during the Endowment Ceremony in temples of the Church of Jesus Christ of Latter-day Saints.